cliftonia/CliftonOS/README.md

 I wanted to create an interesting portfolio page that could show all the projects that I have worked on.

-I decided to go for a look and feel of an 90' operating system, I did this by using old style fonts and icons.
+I decided to go for a look and feel of a 90's operating system, I did this by using old style fonts and icons.

-## Logic:

 ## Challenges & lessons learnt

-one of my biggest challanges was recreating the logic after working out that the way I was originally creating it was not ideal as it was blowing up to 500 lines of code.
+As this was my first React application my challanges was working with state and understanding how it works, especially when my previous application was about working with the dom.

+My other challanges faced when working with external custom components was styling them with CSS.

 ## Still to do...

 - create a double click feature for the icons
--
+- make it mobile responsive